MaxLaumeister/PageCrypt/README.md

 2. Uses strong encryption, so the password-protection cannot be bypassed.

-For details, please see the [Project Page](http://code.maxlaumeister.com/clientside-html-password/).
+For details and to use the tool, please see the [Project Page](http://code.maxlaumeister.com/clientside-html-password/).

 ### License ###